ttheconjuring/SoftUni---Programming-Basics/README.md

 # SoftUni---Programming-Basics
-Solutions Of All Programming Basics Exercises
+Solutions Of All Programming Basics Exercises (Complete)